sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 In networking, flapping happens when a route rapidly appears and disappears.
 Imagine a misconfigured router or a loose fiber cable.
 The router yells to the internet, "I have a path to Google!" only to drop the connection a second later and say, "Never mind, it is gone."
 Because BGP is designed to spread information globally, that single localized hiccup does not stay local.
 It sends a ripple effect across the map as thousands of routers worldwide are forced to constantly recalculate their paths.
 To keep the whole system from grinding to a halt, modern routers use Route Flap Damping.
 This essentially puts the noisy network in a time-out until it proves it can stay stable.

+### The Ubiquity of /24s

+While building the "Most Active Prefixes" dashboard, I kept noticing the exact same thing: `/24` subnets were overrepresented on the leaderboard.

+From what I've learned, a `/24` (256 IP addresses) is the smallest block of IPs that major ISPs will actually accept and pass along.
+Because `/24` is the standard unit of the global routing table, most routing churn, whether it is a small office link flapping or a major datacenter shifting traffic, happens at this granularity.

+### Path Hunting and Anycast

+When I first started watching the live data, I was confused by why a single localized outage would trigger a massive global explosion of pulses.

+I've since learned this is likely due to a phenomenon called ["Path Hunting."](https://blog.cloudflare.com/going-bgp-zombie-hunting/) When a route dies, the internet doesn't instantly agree it's gone.
+Instead, routers desperately try to find backup paths.
+They'll try a longer route, fail, try an even longer one, fail again, and generate a new BGP update every single time.
+Those massive bursts of purple pulses are basically the routers "thinking out loud" as they scramble to route around the damage.

+{{< diagram >}}
+{{< image src="asn32934.gif" >}}
+{{< /diagram >}}

+**Anycast** routing amplifies this chatter even further.
+Huge networks (like Google or Cloudflare) announce the exact same `/24` prefix from dozens of different physical locations globally so their services are fast everywhere.
+But if a major transit provider drops a peering session, or a provider intentionally shifts traffic away from a datacenter for maintenance, thousands of routers might suddenly decide to shift their traffic to a different Anycast node all at once.
+The result is a massive visual wave of routing adjustments ripping across the map.

+{{< diagram >}}
+{{< image src="spiderman-meme.png" >}}
+{{< /diagram >}}

 ### Decoding the Pulses

 When you see those colored pulses popping off on the map, they represent specific BGP message types.
 "Updates" is the general term, but practically, the protocol is juggling a few distinct events: